 The amount raised by property taxes is governed by two limits: an annual increase limit (2 1⁄2 percent plus an amount for new construction) and an overall limit (2 1⁄2 percent of total assessed value).
-Voters may override these limits at local elections.
+Voters may override these limits at local elections (Massachusetts Division of Local Services).

 Property tax relief includes exemptions for veterans; surviving spouses; the blind, deaf, and disabled; and the elderly, including tax deferrals and a senior property tax work-off abatement, adopted at local option.
-The state does offer and fund a circuit breaker program limited to elderly homeowners and renters whose property taxes exceed 10 percent of income.
-The maximum benefit is \$1,100 (table MA-2).
+The state does offer and fund a circuit breaker program limited to elderly homeowners and renters whose property taxes exceed 10 percent of income (table MA-2).
+The maximum benefit is \$1,100 (2019).